 Help stop the spread of coronavirus, by staying home as much as possible.
 Additionally, everyone should:

 - Clean your hands often, either with soap and water for 20 seconds or a hand sanitizer that contains at least 60 percent alcohol.

 - Avoid close contact with people who are sick.

 - Put distance between yourself and other people (at least 6 feet).

 - Wear a cloth face covering or mask over both your mouth and nose when around others.

 - Cover your cough or sneeze with a tissue, then throw the tissue in the trash.

 - Clean and disinfect frequently touched objects and surfaces daily.

-If you think you have symptoms of COVID-19, call the testing hotline and know where your local testing sites are.
-For facts, not fear check the Centers for Disease Control and Prevention for the latest updates.
+If you believe you have symptoms of COVID-19, call the testing hotline and know where your local testing sites are.
+For facts, check the Centers for Disease Control and Prevention for the latest updates.